microsoft/rushstack/libraries/ts-command-line/README.md

 // Define the parser
 const commandLineParser: DynamicCommandLineParser = new DynamicCommandLineParser({
   toolFilename: 'widget',
-  toolDescription: 'The widget tool is really great.'
+  toolDescription: 'The "widget" tool is a code sample for using the @rushstack/ts-command-line library.'
 });

 commandLineParser.defineFlagParameter({
   parameterLongName: '--verbose',
   parameterShortName: '-v',